gravitational/teleport/docs/README.md

 #### Login

-Lets login using the command line too:
+Lets login using the `tsh` command line tool:

 ```bash
 tsh --proxy=localhost localhost
 ```

-You're in!
 Notice that `tsh` client always needs `--proxy` flag because all client connections in Teleport have to go via a proxy sometimes called an "SSH bastion".

 #### Adding Nodes to Cluster